RN to BSN Program (Bachelor of Science in Nursing)

 Step 1.
 Complete or be in the process of completing required prerequisite coursework.

 Step 2.
 Apply and be admitted to Texas State University.

-Apply and be admitted to Texas State University for fall 2018: Apply Texas
+Apply and be admitted to Texas State University at Apply Texas

 - Send official transcripts from all college or universities attended to Undergraduate Admissions at Texas State University.

 - Allow 4 to 6 weeks for processing of the application.